N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Summary

-For difficult cases—such as whether your company falls under the N2 requirement or how current candidates are affected—we recommend consulting experts experienced in residence status practice.
-Phinx works with administrative scriveners and labor and social security attorneys to support residence status procedures tailored to each company.
-Please feel free to contact us with any questions.
+This article is based on the official guidelines announced on April 15, 2026.
+Interpretations may change as operational notices and screening cases accumulate.
+For difficult cases, such as whether your company falls under the N2 requirement or how it affects candidates you are hiring, we recommend checking with a specialist familiar with visa practice.
+Phinx works with administrative scriveners and labor and social security attorneys to support visa procedures tailored to each company's situation.
+If you have any questions, please feel free to contact us.

 Sources